IgniteUI/igniteui-docfx/en/components/charts/types/bar-chart.md

 # Angular Bar Chart

-Angular Bar Chart, Bar Graph, or Horizontal Bar Chart, is among the most common category chart types used to quickly compare frequency, count, total, or average of data in different categories with data encoded by horizontal bars with equal heights but different lengths.
+The Ignite UI for Angular Bar Chart, Bar Graph, or Horizontal Bar Chart, is among the most common category chart types used to quickly compare frequency, count, total, or average of data in different categories with data encoded by horizontal bars with equal heights but different lengths.
 This chart is ideal for showing variations in the value of an item over time.
 Data is represented using a collection of rectangles that extend from the left to right of the chart towards the values of data points.
 Bar Chart is very similar to [Column Chart](column-chart.md) except that Bar Chart renders with 90 degrees clockwise rotation and therefore it has horizontal orientation (left to right) while [Column Chart](column-chart.md) has vertical orientation (up and down)

 ## Angular Bar Chart Example